cboettig/ews-review/manuscript.md

 intensity increases towards this threshold, the population exhibits *decreasing* variance.

-![Figure 2: A system where variance decreases prior to a population collapse. from
+![Figure 2: A system where variance decreases prior to a population collapse. from @Schreiber2003.
-@Schreiber2003.
 In this model, prey species with high growth rates exhibit chaotic dynamics under predation, but populations collapse when predation increases beyond a threshold value.
-Left: The population level as a function of predation rate.
+Left: The population level as a function of predation rate.\
 Middle: Variance of the prey population level.
 Note that it *decreases* as predation rate approaches the threshold.
-Right: Lag-1 Autocorrelation in prey population dynamics increases as the threshold is approached](schreiber-fig.png)
+Right: Lag-1 Autocorrelation in prey population dynamics increases as the threshold is approached]

 Some spatially extended systems exhibit a type of bifurcation which is not accompanied by CSD.
 In one class of models, individual locations are subject to